 No, I admire this habit of hers because it means she frequently goes hours, and hours, and HOURS without relieving herself.
 Once, while visiting my work, she sat, subtly bouncing her leg, for over three hours.
 I asked many times if she’d like to use the employee bathroom.
 Each time she responded, “No, thank you.”
 Now, don’t misread what can easily be perceived from text as a pleasant tone.
-This “No, thank you” was more like: [sigh while eyes cross in high circle followed by “Ugh”-type noise deep in throat] “No…” [long pause for massaging temples and twisting facial expression into earnest disgust] Then with disdain, a whispered, “Thank you.”
+This “No, thank you” was more like, sigh, eye-roll, demonic noise deep in throat.
+“No…” Long pause, temple massage, earnest disgust.
+Then with disdain, a whispered, “Thank you.”

 At long last, she did finally agree to use the employee bathroom.
 One step in, she performed her ceremonial “spider scan” and stepped right back out with a disappointed yet determined, “Nevermind.”
 (One of only three times I’ve ever seen a spider in that bathroom.)
 She went another two hours before experiencing the sweet release.

 On other occasions, I’ve witnessed my sister visit multiple shopping centers in the same afternoon, never once stepping foot in the bathroom.
 I’ve even seen her do a cross-legged gallop through parking lots to her car, and even more frequently from her car into her house.

 To some, this may not seem like a big thing.
 I’ve had friends say they went days without pooping while camping.
 Others tell brave tales of holding their liquids during long stretches of road trip.

 Well, let me tell you why I find this practice amazing…

 Some people suffer heart attacks.
 You know, tight pain in the chest, fatigue, lightheadedness, abnormal pulse, clammy skin from cold sweat, dizziness, anxiety, etc.

 I suffer from something I affectionlessly call “Bladder Attacks”.